- Levels Taught:

 - September 2002

-If you are ready to take on music lessons, your life will never be the same.
-Music enriches our minds and lives in many ways, including expanding our expectations past what we think is possible for ourselves!
-I've taught hundreds of students over the past 15 years, and have loved helping my students learn to read and play, discover their own love of music, and conquer their fears of performing.
+I love helping my students learn to read and play, discover their own love of music, and conquer their fears of performing.
 I've been described by students as encouraging and fun, and my teaching style is warm, positive, and relaxed.
 I have worked with many students, including some with learning disabilities, physical limitations, PTSD, and just plain ol' stage fright!
-I work with you to set your own goals, and I look forward to helping you reach them...
+I work with you to play the music you enjoy and set your own goals, and I look forward to helping you reach them...
 It's what I love about what I do.

-I began my violin studies at age 9, with my humble public school string program.
-I continued through high school and into college, playing and singing with auditioned district ensembles, school musicals, and chamber choirs, coming in as runner up in my high school's concerto competition, and performing twice in Carnegie Hall.
+I began my violin studies at age 9, with my public school string program.
+I continued through high school and into college, playing and singing with auditioned district ensembles, school musicals, and chamber choirs, coming in as runner up in my high school's concerto competition, landing a full-tuition scholarship, and performing twice in Carnegie Hall.
 I studied opera, vocal pedagogy, and passed my piano proficiency exam from the advanced class.

 In 2003, I earned my violin performance degree at the University of Nebraska-Lincoln, and soon after, joined the Kansas City-based Celtic folk group, Tullamore.
 I have enjoyed 13 seasons with this lauded regional group, playing countless esteemed Celtic festivals across the country and embarking on five international tours of Ireland and Scotland, as well as a Caribbean cruise hosted for our fans.
 Our sixth international tour is scheduled for 2019 in Scotland.